 3:45 pm: I bought the kids monthly memberships to our local SkyZone and we go for an hour most days (they open at 4, hence the odd time).
 It’s been the most wonderful thing.
 I get a solid hour of work in while the kids jump their hearts out.

-I might go live in my team group to do a training, or send messages or work on my email newsletter or do follow-ups.
-But it’s always super productive time, and the kids get nice and worn out from all the exercise.
+It’s always super productive time, and the kids get nice and worn out from all the exercise.

 5:30: Back home.
 Cook dinner, typically with ear buds in, listening to something educational.
 FIRE (financial independence, retire early) podcasts mostly.